|

 full, but not crowded.
 Most are quiet, lost in thought, sadness, grief

 and, still, disbelief.
+A group

 of young children squeal and play.
 In any other time we would be ready